BSS-Research-Support/rwave-python/README.md

 write_start_phase_gamma2(phase_angle: float) -> None
 Set the start phase of gamma2 relative to theta, in degrees.

+write_trigger_phase(phase_angle: float) -> None
+Set the phase of the trigger output pulse relative to the theta wave, in degrees.
 ```

 ### Amplitude Control

 ```
 (if you expose them — otherwise these remain internal)